wp-insider/simple-membership/simple-membership/readme.txt

 = TODO 3.0.9 =
 - Updated the Spanish language translation file.
 - Updated the POT file for language translation.
+- Added Dutch (Belgium) language translation file.
+The translation was submitted by Johan Calu.

 = 3.0.8 =
 - Added Latvian language translation file.
 The translation was submitted by Uldis Kalnins.